Little Terns of Chesil Beach

 Little terns are protected under Appendix 1 of the Wildlife & Countryside Act, and the species is on the Amber list.

 The crash in numbers of breeding birds led to the creation of the Chesil Beach Little Tern Project.
 This is a partnership project managed by the RSPB, supported by Dorset Wildlife Trust, Natural England, The Portland Court Leet, the Crown Estate and the Chesil Bank and Fleet Nature Reserve.

 The project concentrates on protecting the colony from predators and reducing disturbance.
 Before the birds arrive, an electric fence is erected around the colony to keep out foxes and a hide is constructed.
 Wardens and volunteers monitor the birds around the clock and scare off avian predators, especially kestrels and gulls.
 They also keep track of the little terns' progress and behaviour.

-Before 2013, a high proportion of the eggs weren’t hatching, and it was suspected that this was due to chilling – Chesil Beach is very drafty!
+In the early days, a high proportion of the eggs weren’t hatching, and it was suspected that this was due to chilling – Chesil Beach is very draughty!
 The wardens tried putting down sand patches to insulate the eggs and this dramatically increased hatching success.
 Installing sand patches is now a regular part of the project – the majority of birds select sand patches to nest on, and sand is placed under any that have nested straight on the pebbles.